 In 2000 he arrived at Concordia, where he teaches music history, world music, first-year music theory, liturgy, hymnody, and church music.
 In 2004 his first book, Worship Wars in Early Lutheranism: Choir, Congregation, and Three Centuries of Conflict, was published by Oxford University Press.
 It made use of several hundred primary sources to chronicle the unsteady path music and liturgy took as the Lutheran service changed from a choral to a congregational form.
-In 2005 Worship Wars was awarded the Roland Bainton Prize of the Sixteenth Century Society and Conference for best book in its field.
+In 2005 Worship Wars was awarded the Roland Bainton Prize of the Sixteenth Century Society and Conference.

 While working on the book, Herl was also involved in the preparation of Lutheran Service Book (2006), the current hymnal of the Lutheran Church—Missouri Synod.
 In 2011 he became editor, with Peter C. Reske and Jon D. Vieker, of Lutheran Service Book: Companion to the Hymns, which tells the story behind every hymn in the hymnal.
 It is the first hymnal companion in English for which the editors consulted the earliest sources of every text, translation, tune, and harmonization, resulting in a large number of changes to attributions given in the printed hymnal.
 The companion was released by Concordia Publishing House in 2019 in two volumes totaling over 2,600 pages.